dpplweb/dppl-content/_posts/christina/0409-01-01-consumer-information.md

 ### Consumer Reports

-Free access to ConsumerReports.org.
+We offer free access to ConsumerReports.org to anyone at the library and to Des Plaines residents from home.
 Find ratings and recommendations on appliances, electronics, cars, travel and more.

 ### Consumers' Checkbook

 This is a good source for local consumer information for the home, cars, health, personal services and more.
-Includes Chicago Consumers' Checkbook.
+It includes Chicago Consumers' Checkbook.
 Please register with Consumers' Checkbook for home use.

 ### Weiss/Financial Ratings Series

-Financial strength ratings for banks, credit unions, mutual funds and stocks.
+Find out how your bank or credit union is doing by checking its financial strength rating.
+You can also find ratings for mutual funds and stocks.

 ### Specialized Guides